Hungary vs Nigeria Comparison

 Nigeria Evaluation

-Nigeria leads in critical areas: • Nigeria has 24.7x higher population • Nigeria has 9.9x higher land area • Nigeria has 3.0x higher birth rate • Nigeria has 2.3x higher population density
+Nigeria leads in: • Nigeria has 24.7x higher population • Nigeria has 9.9x higher land area • Nigeria has 3.0x higher birth rate • Nigeria has 2.3x higher population density

 Overall Evaluation